 “There are no rules in the street.”

-Instructors who don’t understand this, and can’t teach it, shouldn’t be teaching self defense.
-I rolled my eyes reading yet another one of these clowns just this morning – talking about “incapacitating the attacker,” being “fluent in violence,” etc. etc. Others talk about crushing limbs, choking people out, etc. etc.
+Instructors who don’t understand this, and don’t teach it, shouldn’t be taken seriously.
+I rolled my eyes reading yet another description from someone blathering about being “fluent in violence,” etc. etc. Others talk about “submissions crushing limbs,” choking people out, etc. etc.

 - Grappling is more practical than striking.

 “The final weapon is the brain.
 All else is supplemental.”

-Except that brain should be the first weapon, not the other way around.
-But “brain training” is not that available, and it isn’t easy racking up a lot of experience in order to make sure our tactical brain is working properly.
+Except that the brain should be the first weapon, not the other way around.
+But “brain training” is not that available, and it isn’t easy racking up a lot of experience in order to make sure your tactical brain is working properly.
 This is much more critical for defensive and tactical applications.

-Much training in “the community” doesn’t even address this kind of stuff, or does so in a facile or incomplete manner, or at its worse, trains them improperly so that things like anxiety, fear, doubt, and indecision are exacerbated.
+Much training in “The Community” doesn’t even address this kind of stuff, or does so in a facile or incomplete manner, or at its worse, trains them improperly so that things like anxiety, fear, doubt, and indecision are exacerbated.

-More than two decades of working with all sorts of “tactical” people – current and former servicemembers, combat veterans, ‘elite’ SWAT cops – has shown me that resumes don’t tell the whole story.
-Only what a person does day in, day out, is real.
+More than two decades of working with all sorts of “tactical” people – current and former servicemembers, combat veterans, ‘elite’ SWAT cops – has shown me that resumes often don’t tell the whole story.
+Only what a person does day in, day out, does.
 I’ve seen some ‘high achievers” – with legitimate resumes – that were either great blowhards or virtual incompetents.
 You can tell the difference when the pressure is on.

-All the skill in the world is useless if you don’t have mindset when it matters, and they are not the same thing.
+All the skill in the world is useless if you don’t have mindset when it matters.